Lethabomohlala/cues_app/README.md

 ## Conclusion
 Cues. demonstrates how simple design and thoughtful logic can improve everyday decision-making.
 By combining mood and time-based inputs, the app delivers quick, meaningful suggestions in a calm and engaging way.

-## Author
-- Lethabo Mohlala

-## Description
-This project was developed as part of an academic assignment.

-## Tools Used
-- Android Studio
-- Google Gemini
-   - Gemini was used as a development aid to assist with debugging, improving code structure, and enhancing UI animation components.
-This includes the implementation of the flip card animation and the splash screen GIF using Glide.

-## Acknowledgements
-Some parts of the code were assisted by Google Gemini and ChatGPT.

 ## References
 Google.
 2026. _Gemini (AI assistant)_.
 [Software] Available at: https://ai.google.dev/  [Accessed 31 March 2026].